CodeMusic/MusaiSearch/README.md

 MusaiSearch will be designed to support third-party, a locally hosted LLM, or by codemusAIgpt.

 In any case of the LLM, through instructional softcoding, CodeMusai will be your liaison to the internet.
-For development, initially OpenAI with cmSoftCoding will be used, however, once I get adjusted to the fork I will connect codemusAIgpt, and override the url to suport any compliant localLLM.
+For development, initially OpenAI with cmSoftCoding will be used, however, once I get adjusted to the fork I will connect codemusAIgpt, and override the url to support any compliant localLLM.

 Ask a question or make a request and CodeMusai relevant, up-to-date information.